Skip to main content

 Modern medicine has made huge advancements in breast cancer treatment1 and those who are diagnosed early can lead happy lives for many years.

-What’s important, is to check yourself regularly and see your doctor as soon as you suspect anything.
-Woman as young as 26 maybe at risk2 and it is important that every woman should do a Breast Self-Examination every 30 days - ideally 2-3 days after her menstrual cycle.3
+What’s important is to check yourself regularly and see your doctor as soon as you suspect anything.
+Women as young as 26 may be at risk2 and it is important that every woman should do a Breast Self-Examination every 30 days - ideally 2-3 days after her menstrual cycle3.

-Remember, 30 days is a lifetime of hugs, chocolate, selfies, family, giggles, surprises… So, you look after you.
+Remember, 30 days is a lifetime of hugs, chocolate, selfies, family, giggles, surprises… So, you look after yourself.

 Explore your breasts.
 Get comfortable knowing how they feel.
-The better you know your breasts, the better you’re able to spot changes.
-By being comfortable with your body and checking your breasts every month, you can catch the symptoms of breast cancer early.
-Tell your mom, tell your best friend, tell your neighbour, tell your colleagues – and check your breasts #Every30Days
+The better you know your breasts, the easier it is to detect any changes.
+Checking your breasts every month allows for the early detection of potential breast cancer symptoms.
+Make sure to share this important message with everyone you know: Tell your mom, your best friend, your neighbour, and your colleagues. #Every30Days

 What you need to know about breast cancer